 Professor Robert Greenstreet, Ph.D., is an architect and Dean of the School of Architecture and Urban Planning.
+He is one of the longest serving Deans of Architecture in the country.

 Dr. Greenstreet specializes in the legal aspects of construction.
 He is the author/co-author of seven books, has contributed to twenty other texts and handbooks, and has published over one hundred and seventy working papers and articles.
 He is a Fellow of the Royal Society of Arts and is listed in fifteen international Who’s Who publications.
 In addition to being a registered architect in the United Kingdom, he is a practicing arbitrator, mediator and expert witness recognized in both the United States and Europe.